Karina Ross, Programme Manager

 Karina is local to Helmsdale and was brought up in the village, only leaving at the age of 17 to be able to study BA (Hons) Business Studies at University in Aberdeen.
-Having lived and worked in Inverness for the past 10 years, Karina decided to return to East Sutherland in the summer of 2016 to raise her young family in the area and is delighted to be working back in her ‘hometown’.
-Karina started working with DFC in October 2016 as Social Programme Manager and is also the Project Lead for Dinner To Your Door and the Helmsdale Men’s Shed.
+Having lived and worked in Inverness for the past 10 years, Karina decided to return to East Sutherland in the summer of 2016 and is delighted to be working back in her ‘hometown’.
+Karina started working with DFC in October 2016 and is responsible for the day to day running of the DFC projects and for managing all the staff involved in the various projects.

 Sarah Kerr, Communications Manager